-The vast majority of our partners are individual and small groups of independent healthcare providers, which includes networks of healthcare practitioners that provide elective and other procedures that generally are not fully covered by insurance.
+The vast majority of our partners are individual and small groups of independent healthcare providers, which includes networks of healthcare practitioners that provide planned medical, elective and other procedures that generally are not fully covered by insurance.
 The remainder are primarily national and regional healthcare providers, such as Aspen Dental and Mars Petcare and health-focused retailers, such as Rite Aid and Walgreens.
 In addition, we also have over 150 relationships with professional and other associations (including the American Dental Association and the American Veterinary Medical Association), manufacturers and buying groups, which endorse and promote our credit products to their members.

-At December 31, 2021, we had a network of Health & Wellness providers and health-focused retailers that collectively have over 258,000 locations.
-Excluding our program agreement with Walgreens, no single Health & Wellness partner accounted for more than 0.2% of our total interest and fees on loans for the year ended December 31, 2021.
-Dental providers accounted for 56% of Health & Wellness interest and fees on loans for the year ended December 31, 2021.
+At December 31, 2022, we had a network of Health & Wellness providers and health-focused retailers that collectively have over 266,000 locations.
+Excluding our program agreement with Walgreens, no single Health & Wellness partner accounted for more than 0.4% of our total interest and fees on loans for the year ended December 31, 2022.
+Dental providers accounted for 53% of Health & Wellness interest and fees on loans for the year ended December 31, 2022.

-During 2021 over 195,000 locations either processed a CareCredit application or made a sale on a CareCredit credit card and our CareCredit provider locator averaged over 1.5 million searches per month during the year ended December 31, 2021.
+We believe our ability to attract new partners is aided by being able to provide partners access to our existing CareCredit accountholder base.
+During 2022 over 200,000 locations either processed a CareCredit application or made a sale on a CareCredit credit card and our CareCredit provider locator averaged over 1.6 million searches per month during the year ended December 31, 2022.